Lenovo LaptopLenovo Yoga 900

 Remove the USB board.

-There are a card reader port, USB Type-C port and a USB 3.0 port on the board.
+There is a card reader port, a USB Type-C port, and a USB 3.0 port on the board.

 Red: TPS65982 USB Type-C power chip.